 Lilly Ana Fowler

-She's also worked as a producer with the national PBS show "Religion & Ethics Newsweekly" and a reporter for the St. Louis Post-Dispatch.
-Her stories have appeared in The Atlantic, Salon.com, Slate Magazine, Mother Jones, The Washington Post and the Los Angeles Times.
-She was born in Mexico, grew up in the border town of Nogales, and is fluent in Spanish.
+Lilly has contributed to The Atlantic, Salon.com, Slate Magazine, Mother Jones, The Washington Post, Los Angeles Times and The Seattle Times.
+Born in Mexico, she grew up in the border town of Nogales, Arizona, and is fluent in Spanish.

 -